joedeller/LPMidi/README.md

 ##### *What Launchpads does the code support?*

-Launchpad Mini MK3 and Launchpad Mk2.
-There is limited support for the Launchpad Mini due to it only having Red and Green LEDs.
+Launchpad Mini MK3 and Launchpad Mk2 and Launchpad Pro.
+There is limited support for the Launchpad Mini MK2 due to it only having Red and Green LEDs.
+Note - for Launchpad Pro you must put the Launchpad into LIVE mode, press the setup button on the top left, then the green pad to enter Live Mode.

 ##### *What are the dependencies?*
 The requirements.txt has a list of any additional libraries.